IgorPerikov/mighty-watcher/README.md

 ### Description

+cluster work possible only in deployment, where every node see every other node as `localhost`

 project with ability to ~~illuminate the world~~ create nodes and build cluster upon them, kv database in future

 different distribution algorithms and inter-cluster communication coming in,